OpenSextant/Xponents/BUILD.md

 Building Xponents
 ==================

-After checkout, first build Core API (opensextant-xponents-core) Then you can begin working with the extractor SDK (opensextant-xponents)
+After checkout, first build Xponents-Core API (opensextant-xponents-core) Then you can begin working with this extractor SDK (opensextant-xponents)

 1. Setup project.